top of page

 corporate professionals

-Example: A mining company might receive a monthly report showing ground stability around their tailings dam, enabling preventative action against failures.
+A mining company may get a monthly report on ground stability around their tailings dam.
+This helps them act to prevent failures.

 Supporting Decision-Making